deanebarker/url-stemming/README.md

 If no settings are changed from the defaults, the output of `Stem` should be the same as the input.

-Custom settings objects can be optionally passed into either method:
+Custom settings objects can be optionally passed into either method to override the static settings.

+    var customSettings = new UrlStemmingSettings() { RemoveBookmarks = true; };
-    var stemmedUrl = UrlStemmer.Stem("http://gadgetopia.com", new UrlStemmingSettings());
+    var stemmedUrl = UrlStemmer.Stem("http://gadgetopia.com", customSettings);

 If not passed in, the static settings are used.